lanuxos/golangintroductionwithjavaandc/README.md

     fmt.Println("B") // print out
 ```
 # Pointer [*T]
+// the special variable which hold or
+// point to memory address
 ```
-var p *int // p is nil, point to integer in memory
+var p *int // p is nil, point to integer at memory address

 a := 1
-b := &a // b point to a in memory c := &a // c point to a in memory
+b := &a // b point to a at memory address c := &a // c point to a at memory address
+// but could not directly point to plain data as d := &123
+// except array, slice or map as pa := &[2]int{1,2}
+*c := 5 // a will change to 5 too
+d := b // d [standard variable, not pointer] only copy value of b var p *int p := b // p copy pointer/memory address from b
 ```
-# Structs
+# Struct
 ```
 type MyStruct struct {
     field1 type